Solving Sudoku puzzles

 end

-This function is crucial to ensure that removing numbers from the grid (in the function remove_numbers!
+This function is crucial to ensure that the removal of numbers from the grid (in the function remove_numbers!) did not lead to multiple solutions.

-that generates Sudoku with a given number of clues:
+Create a function generate_sudoku_puzzle(), which generates a Sudoku with a set number of hints:

 function generate_sudoku_puzzle(num_clues)